n-chatzi/max-ext-templates/README.md

 The tilde indicates that object treats audio ( **MSP** ) as opposed to data ( **Max** ).

+In **Max**, in the *Options* menu go to *File Preferences* and add the path to your externals folder.
+There should already be a folder named externals in the max-sdk-7 folder.
 Once built, restart **Max** and test your object.

 ### Xcode